The Pro Skating Culture: Influence And Legacy

 It’s an opportunity for us to redefine our wardrobe in ways that align with our values and ethos.
 With this evolution underway, let’s now turn our attention to another fascinating area – skate culture’s influence on music.

-Skateboard Riding Traditions And Their Effect On Music
+Longboard Riding Traditions And Their Effect On Music

 You’ve doubtless seen how deck riding tradition has made its presence known in the music industry.
 It has affected genres from punk rock to hip-hop with its rebellious spirit and distinct ethos.
-This impact has extended beyond simply creating Skateboarding Anthems that urge us to challenge conventions.
+This influence has extended beyond simply creating Skateboarding Anthems that urge us to challenge conventions.
 It has also created new Musical Subgenres.

 Source: pexels.com